057-0069

 10001185; OT10001185

 Donk’s Theatre, in Mathews County, built during 1946-47, operated as a motion picture theatre until 1970.
-It reopened in 1975 as a live country music theater and continues as such today, hosting many well known stars.
+It reopened in 1975 as a live country music theater, hosting many well known stars.
 Built by county entrepreneur W.C.
 “Donk” Dunton, who established several other neighboring businesses, the theater, with Art Deco touches, exemplifies the kind of simple and inexpensive theater construction found in many rural communities during the post-WWII years when cinema ruled the entertainment world.

-At the time of listing, the less-than-one-acre property included only the theater building, a good example of a vernacular commercial building with Art Deco flourishes as well as an original marquee with neon lights.
-During a snowstorm in January 2016, the theater’s roof collapsed from the weight of snow; the collapse also damaged perimeter walls.
+During a storm in January 2016, the Donk Theatre’s roof collapsed from the weight of snow; the collapse also damaged perimeter walls.
 Inspection of the building after the storm revealed that the remaining walls lacked structural integrity, and the locality’s building inspector required that the remaining structural elements be removed.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.